hanowell/uwsoc533a/docs/index.md

 **Ties to data science:** Data science in the public or private sector is a career choice open to population researchers.
 Throughout the course, we’ll see examples of demographic methods applied to topics data scientists study in both the public and private sectors.

 **Objectives:** After completing this course, you will be familiar with the concepts and tools of demographic analysis.
 You will be able to apply many of these tools to demographic data.
-The tools will be applied in exercises, a take-home mid-term, and a take-home final exam.
+The tools will be applied in take-home exercises, a take-home mid-term, and a take-home final exam.

-**Instructor:** [Ben Hanowell](https://www.adpri.org/about/?tab=1&subtab=1%3A3128), OFFICE TBD, PHONE TBD, EMAIL TBD
+**Instructor:** [Ben Hanowell](https://www.adpri.org/about/?tab=1&subtab=1%3A3128), hanowell@uw.edu

 ***